 Where to Go From Here?

 These projects are just the beginning.
-If you need more projects, feel free to crawl the archived freelancing projects yourself.
+If you need more projects and ideas, read on!

 Becoming a Python freelancer is a very interesting possibility to earn money nowadays.
 You can earn money on the side or full-time.
 And the hourly rate in the US is more than $61.
 An average freelancer earns more than a University professor!